 An OSU Facility supported by the National Science Foundation

-Welcome to the new, Paleo-and-Environmental Magnetism Laboratory in the College of Oceanic and Atmospheric Sciences at Oregon State University.
+Welcome to the Paleo-and-Environmental Magnetism Laboratory in the College of Oceanic and Atmospheric Sciences at Oregon State University.
 The P-Mag Lab is an NSF supported OSU facility dedicated to sediment magnetism and a resource for Pacific NW, national and international scientific communities.

 The U-Channel Magnetometer

-The P-Mag Lab is built around the unique capabilities of the new liquid helium free 2G Enterprises superconducting rock magnetometer (SRM) optimized for u-channel samples.
+The P-Mag Lab is built around the unique capabilities of the liquid helium free 2G Enterprises superconducting rock magnetometer (SRM) optimized for u-channel samples.
 U-channel samples are rigid u-shaped plastic liners (2 x 2 cm cross-section) that completely enclose cored sediments up to 1.5 m in length.
 This state-of-the-art system provides the capability to rapidly acquire high quality environmental and paleomagnetic data continuously on u-channel samples.
 The several orders of magnitude increase in data acquisitions allows new archives to be explored and older ones to be more thoroughly examined.
 Discrete samples can also be rapidly measured with this system.

 Our approach is to use the high throughput of the u-channel SRM to: